“Love means you never have to say you’re sorry.”

 Can non-apology turn into manipulation?
 You bet…

 You may have grown up in a family where no one apologized — for anything.
-It was viewed as giving up too much control, as if you would be taking a one-down position by uttering such words.
-No one ever apologized to you, and nobody took the time or made the effort to remember that you might be confused or afraid of disappointed.
+It was viewed as giving up too much control, as if you would be taking a subordinate position by uttering such words.
+No one ever apologized to you as a child, and nobody took the time or made the effort to remember that you might be confused or afraid or disappointed.

-This left you not only hurt as a child, but also with uncertainty as to when, how, or why do apologize to others.
-What does that look like as an adult?
-You may seem aloof.
-Hard to approach.
-Even self-righteous, always defending the reasons for your actions.d
+This left you not only hurt, but also with uncertainty as to when, how, or why do apologize to others.
+What does that look like now that you are an adult?
+You may seem aloof, hard to approach, or even self-righteous, always defending your actions as justifiable.

-If your partner won’t apologize, it can be pretty miserable.
+If it’s your partner that won’t apologize, it can be pretty miserable.
 They’re never wrong and never admit to misperceptions or outright lies.
-Instead they admonish you, perhaps harshly, perhaps seemingly with care — that your own reality is off.
+Instead they admonish you, perhaps harshly, that your own reality is off.
 If it goes too far, it can morph into emotional manipulation, or what’s termed “gaslighting,” part of a narcissistic personality.
-They need to control and govern your thinking, and may work to undermine your own sense of reality.
+Someone with narcissistic traits needs to control and govern your thinking, and may work to undermine your own sense of reality.

 What has to change?

-You can retrain your mind to accept that an apology, and the humility that goes along with it, is not only a good thing but something that leads to a much more solid relationship.
-Moreover, it leads to a healthier you.
+You can retrain your mind.
+You can begin to accept that an apology, and the humility that goes along with it, is not only a good thing but also something that leads to a much more solid relationship.
+And a healthier you.

 Because let’s face it — you’re going to screw up.
 Nobody is perfect; mistakes will be made.
 Your transgression may be something fairly insignificant…or maybe not.
 Regardless, you’re going to be disappointing, and even frustrating at times.

 It’s part of being a human being.
-It’s a sign of self-acceptance to recognize your humanity.
-If you both are relatively happy in your marriage, there are things that balance out the difficulties of sharing a life with another person.
+If you both are relatively happy in your marriage or partnership, there are things that balance out the difficulties of sharing a life with another person.
 Fantastic, warm, loving things.

-I asked my husband one time if he would tell me what disappoints or frustrations he had about me.
-He looked at me like I was expecting him to recite the Constitution, “I don’t know,” was his guarded reply, probably fearing that I would get mad at his answer.
+Once in the middle of a seemingly ordinary conversation, I asked my husband if he would tell me what disappoints or frustrations he had about me.
+He was a bit horrified, like I’d asked him to recite the Constitution, “I don’t know,” was his guarded reply, likely fearing that I’d get mad upon hearing his answer.

 So I launched into telling him what I thought were the probable culprits.
 He smiled, realizing this was going to be a safer conversation than he’d imagined. ”Well, now that you mention it…“